zauberware/postal-codes-json-xml-csv/README.md

-# Postal codes in different formats
+# Postal Codes in JSON, XML and CSV format

 Postal codes for German speaking countries.